 Cockrell Hill is a city in Dallas County, Texas.
 Median Household income of $22,555, slightly lower than the national average.
 48.4% lower education level on the increase.
 Racially diverse so you can look to it if you need to invest in a property that appeals to people from all walks of life.
 Up and coming younger population.
 50/50 split married, unmarried, or with children.

 Total households were $7,038 Tarrant County- has seen an increase in the building over the past few years and is expected to pull higher rental rates as increased growth of amenities is going strong.
 Dallas Independent School District serves students in Cockrell Hill.
-All of the schools serving the Cockrell Hill area in the City of Dallas.
+All of the schools serve the Cockrell Hill area in the City of Dallas.

 2. Frisco, Dallas, TX